Art. Lebedev Studio

 Art.
 Lebedev Studio is a design firm in Russia, founded in 1995 by Artemy Lebedev.

 The studio creates industrial and graphic design for commercial entities and does not accept projects from private citizens and political or religious organizations.
 Its motto is "Design will save the world."
 As of November 2011, it has five principal art directors and over 300 employees.
-The studio has its headquarters in Moscow, as well as other offices in Kyiv, London and New York City.

 Art.
 Lebedev Studio is owned by the holding company Art.
 Lebedev Group (ALG), which owns several other design and advertising companies.